 Some- FAQS About Exterior House Painting

-The exterior of a house is what gives off its first impression.
-The paint you choose for the outer walls of your house has to serve multiple purposes, to make the house look attractive, while protecting it from the natural elements of sun and rain.
-We bring to you the answers to a list of questions that come to everyone’s mind before taking on this task.
+The exterior of a house is what gives off its first impression. one of the first things that would have drawn you in would be how it looked from the outside!
+The color of the walls, the size of the front door, Moreover, the paint you choose for the outer walls of your house has to serve multiple purposes, to make the house look attractive while protecting it from the natural elements of sun and rain.

 - How to select exterior paint?

-Your exterior paint color will reflect your personality, style and choice.
-Make sure you know which paint can protect your house, while giving it a chic look and stylish finish.
-Do not hurry into choosing the color as it’s not about only one wall, but the whole exterior of your house that you may not repaint before another 5 to 6 years at least.
+Your exterior paint color will reflect your personality, style, and choice.
+Make sure you know which paint can protect your house while giving it a chic look and stylish finish.
+Do not hurry into choosing the color as it's not about only one wall, but the whole exterior of your house that you may not repaint before another 5 to 6 years at least.
 Keep the climate of your location in mind while choosing the color.
-Remember, lighter shades keeps a house cooler in warm climate as they absorb less heat; darker colors will keep your house warm in cooler climes.
-Since light hued paints absorb less heat, they generally last longer than darker paints.
+Remember, lighter shades keep a house cooler in a warm climate as they absorb less heat; darker colors will keep your house warm in cooler climes.
+Since light-hued paints absorb less heat, they generally last longer than darker paints.

 - How to estimate paint quantity?